btzy/lieuzhenghong.com/_posts/2020-07-31-letter-to-bassel.md

 One issue I thought of is that these are possibly very high dimensional points, and additionally, each tuple (representing a trip) is of different length.
 AFAIK, Regular k-means clustering only deals with points---but these are tuples, not points.
-I could just take the mean to give an aggregrate score (so one $1xN$ point per trip) but that would lose a lot of information.
+I could just take the mean to give an aggregrate score (so one $1 \times N$ point per trip) but that would lose a lot of information.

 #### Revamping my personal website